fogleman/pack3d/CONTRIBUTING.md

 The ```func main()``` performs command line's arguments parsing and related actions:

-- pack3d version which can be invoked in the CLI with ```pack3d --version```.
+- pack3d version which can be invoked in the CLI.
 - new pack3d model creation: ```model := pack3d.NewModel()```
 - build-volume variables set up.
 Notice ```annealingIterations = 2000000```
 - STL geometries loading and addition of each loaded geometry to the pack3d model: ```model.Add(mesh, bvhDetail, count, spacing)```
 - packing of the pack3d model.
   - ```model.Pack(annealingIterations, nil, singleStlSize, frameSize, packItemNum)```
   - there is a time limit to break out if the packing algotithm is struggling.
   - binary search.
 Uncommenting some code allows serving up an error-related json file.
 - json data generation.
 More specifically a list of transformations applied to each original model inside of the build volume.
 - creation of STL pack3d model file - requires uncommenting some code. ```model.Mesh().SaveSTL( ... )```
 ```model.TreeMesh().SaveSTL( ... )```